 BARINGS

-STRUCTURED CREDIT

-CLOs: Striking Insurers' Balance for Yield Potential & Capital Preservation

-INSIGHTS

-How CLOs provide a capital-efficient way to enhance insurers' public fixed income portfolios.
+CLOs: Striking Insurers' Balance for Yield Potential & Capital Preservation How CLOs can provide a capital-efficient way to enhance North Americans insurers' public fixed income portfolios.

-Bo TrantClient Portfolio Manager, Global CLOs
+Bo Trant Client Portfolio Manager, Global CLOs

-Ruolin WangDirector, Insurance Solutions
+Ken Griffin Managing Director, Insurance Solutions

 The secret is out.
-By design, structured credit provides diversified exposure and structural protection, particularly for investment grade investors, reducing their overall credit risk exposure.
-At the same time, the perceived complexity of the asset class provides the potential for higher spreads on a like-forlike basis in credit rating and regulatory capital.
-As a result, "ABS and Other Structured Securities", as highlighted by the National Association of Insurance Commissioners (NAIC), has been one of the fastest growing groups of asset class categories for U.S. insurers in recent years.1 The most commonly used asset class within this broader category is collateralized loan obligations (CLOs), accounting for over 40% of U.S. insurers' allocations.2 The efficiency features of securitized assets are particularly pronounced for CLOs, given they have the additional benefit of active management of the underlying collateral.
+By design, structured credit seeks to provide diversified exposure and structural protection, particularly for investment grade (IG) investors, reducing their overall credit risk exposure.
+At the same time, the perceived complexity of the asset class provides the potential for higher spreads on a like-for-like basis in credit rating and regulatory capital.
+As a result, as highlighted by the NAIC, "ABS and Other Structured Securities" has been one of the fastest growing groups of asset class categories for U.S. insurers in recent years.
+The most commonly used asset class within this broader category is collateralized loan obligations (CLOs), accounting for over 40% of U.S. insurers' allocations.
+The efficiency features of securitized assets are particularly pronounced for CLOs, given that the underlying collateral is, in addition, actively managed.
 This allows managers to generate alpha and manage risk at both the underwriting stage and throughout the securitization's lifecycle.
-In addition, CLOs offer a higher level of liquidity and transparency compared to alternative assets, enhancing insurers' public fixed income portfolios.
+In addition, CLOs can offer a higher level of liquidity and transparency compared to alternative assets, enhancing insurers' public fixed income portfolios.
 What is a CLO?